humank/ddd-practitioners-ref/README.md

 **Updated @ 2021-06-05.
 Appreciate to have your support on building this workshop, hope this workshop is useful & meaningful for you.
 In order to well organize all of the contents for DDD practitioners reference, the workshop will be refactored to cover wider topics with a more complex business scenario sample.
 Plan to release new content before the end of 2021, stay tuned.**

-The topics will cover  what I have learned from WW communities (ddd_eu, virtualddd) and awesome ddd-practitioners experience, in addition to introduce an **Aggregate Canvs** for design level modeling tool which is founded by DDD Taiwan Community co-founder Arthur Chang.
+The topics will cover  what I have learned from WW communities (ddd_eu, virtualddd) and awesome ddd-practitioners experience.

 Outline: